Wisconsin Birth to 3 Program for Families

-- Wisconsin Birth to 3 Program First 1,000 Days Postcard, P-02929—Get quick tips about tracking developmental milestones and helpful information about acting early when noticing signs of delays or disabilities.
+- Wisconsin Birth to 3 Program First 1,000 Days Postcard, P-02929—Get quick tips about tracking developmental milestones.
+Find helpful information about acting early when you notice signs of delays or disabilities.

 - Families are the Foundation, P-22089—Find in-depth information about the Birth to 3 Program approach.

-- Interagency Coordinating Council—Attend a council meeting or consider applying to be a member to make recommendations on how the Birth to 3 Program provides services, supports, and other assistance to Wisconsin children and their families.
+- Interagency Coordinating Council—Attend a council meeting.
+Apply to be a member.
+As a member, you can give input on how the Birth to 3 Program provides services, supports, and other assistance to Wisconsin children and their families.

 - Guiding Principles—View the framework for how decisions are made in the Birth to 3 Program.

-- First 1,000 Days Outreach Campaign—Find resources meant to spread the word about the Birth to 3 Program.
-Use them to learn about the Birth to 3 Program, or share them with friends, family, and social groups to positively impact the life of a child!
+- First 1,000 Days Outreach Campaign—Find resources to help spread the word about the Birth to 3 Program.
+Learn more about the Birth to 3 Program.
+Share with friends, family, and social groups.
+You’ll make an impact on the life of a child!